Moulin du Chemin Charente

-A single-centre holiday based at le Moulin du Chemin, a wonderful little Maison d’Hôte (guesthouse) hidden in a leafy valley in deepest rural France.
-The Maison d’Hôte was established by the present proprietors in 1993, in a restored mill house dating from before 1650 – it is remote, undiscovered and yet easily accessible.
+A single-centre holiday based at le Moulin du Chemin, a wonderful little Maison d’Hôte hidden in a leafy valley in deepest rural France.
+Established by the present proprietors in 1993,the restored mill house dating from before 1650 is remote, undiscovered and yet easily accessible.

-- Superb cuisine, excellent wines and a wonderful ambiance
+- Superb cuisine, excellent wines and a wonderful ambience

 - Idyllic rural environment

-- Selection of self-guided walking routes to suit various abilities
+- Selection of self-guided walking and cycling routes to suit various abilities

 - Warm hospitality and lovely surroundings